ZhepeiWang/Root-Finder/README.md

         coeffs=[a(n), a(n-1), ..., a(1), a(0)].

     lbound and ubound:
         Open interval (lbound, ubound).
-Note that polynomial cannot be zeros at these two boundaries.
+Note that polynomial cannot be zero at these two boundaries.

 Outputs: